Type-One-Technologies/policies/privacy/index.md

 # Privacy policy

-*Last updated: March 4, 2021*
+*Last updated: 9 March 2021*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by Basecamp LLC including Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard.
-For candidates applying to jobs at Basecamp LLC, please review our [Recruitment Privacy policy](recruitment/index.md).
+This policy applies to all products built and maintained by Type One TEchnologiees Ltd including Diabetes Dashboard (all versions) and Glycaemetrics.

 ## What we collect and why